Fr4nz83/binarization/README.md

 - GCC >= 9.3
 - CUDA >= 11.X
 - Boost
+- JPEG
-- cuDNN
+- ZLIB
 - cuBLAS

 **Compilation**

-The code can be compiled by simply executing make.
+The code can be compiled simply by creating some build directory, executing "cmake ..", and finally executing "make".

 **App execution**

-...
+"bmm" plus some arguments (TODO) ...